NAWRB Women-Owned Business Certification requires applicants to provide the following documentation to be eligible:

 A number of other certifications exist for women-owned businesses.
 Women business owners should match their choice of certification to those companies or entities which they seek to do business with.
 Three broad categories exist:

-Third-party, industry-specific certification - NAWRB is the only such certifier of women-owned businesses in real estate.
-Industry-specific certifications exist in the transporation, energy and other industries.
+Third-party, industry-specific certification - NAWRB is the only such certifier of women-owned businesses in the housing economy.

 Third-party certification - The two largest third-party certifiers are the National Women Business Owners Corporation (NWBOC) and the Women's Business Enterprise National Council (WBENC).
-These entities provide widely-recognized, third-party certifications for women-owned businesses, however, they do not specialize in the real estate industry.
+These entities provide widely-recognized, third-party certifications for women-owned businesses, however, they do not specialize in the housing economy.

 Self-certification - To date, the federal government has allowed women-owned businesses to self-certify.
 This option has limited mechanisms to ensure that applicants are indeed women-owned businesses.
 The Women-Owned Small Business Program (WOSB) and the Economically Disadvantaged Women-Owned Small Business (EDWOSB) administered by the Small Business Association (SBA) still qualify under the "self-certification" designation.
 There are approved third-party certifiers for this program available on SBA.gov.
 This program is designed for women business owners pursing federal contracts; the SBA should be contacted directly for more information.
 The SBA also offers 8(a) Certification, which designates a business as small, using federal size guidelines.
 This certification is for any small business, not solely women-owned businesses.